Covers Review Page

 LocalReferrals gave OneLocal a referral product that partners could launch quickly and recognize as their own.
 Account managers had a clear, repeatable path to onboard new campaigns, and partners could point their customers to a consistent experience no matter which channel brought them in.

-Working on LocalReferrals sharpened how I think about flexibility in product design.
-The real value wasn't in how many options the system offered, it was in how cleanly the customizable surfaces were separated from the stable ones.
-When that separation is done well, the product can feel bespoke at the edges while staying dependable at the core.
+LocalReferrals sharpened how I think about flexibility.
+The value wasn't in how many options the system offered, but in how cleanly the customizable surfaces stayed separated from the stable ones, letting the product feel bespoke at the edges and dependable at the core.

-It also reinforced how much channel-parity matters for local businesses.
-The more surfaces a campaign lives on, the more credible it feels, and the easier it becomes for a customer to act on the referral in the moment it comes to mind.
+It also showed how much channel-parity matters for local businesses.
+The more surfaces a campaign lives on, the more credible it feels, and the easier it is to act on in the moment.